30 Most Instagrammable Places in NYC

 Okay, so “cute restaurants” isn’t exactly a location, but I didn’t think a list of the best Instagram spots in NYC was complete without a list of some of the most Insta-friendly restaurants.
 I’ve included three of my favorites below, as well as some information on how to get to them and what to order (since you should always order something at a restaurant if you’re going to shoot there).

-How to Get Here: There are a number of Tacombi locations but this particularly cute one is locate on Bleeker Street.
+How to Get Here: The Tacombi location pictured above is located on Bleecker Street.
 Take the A/C/E or B/D/F to West 4th Street – Washington Square Park.

-What to Order: All the tacos are great but the black bean and sweet potato is a personal favorite.
+What to Order: Make sure to always order something if you’re snapping photos at a restaurant.
+All the tacos are great but the black bean and sweet potato is a personal favorite.
+Not hungry?
+The margs are a great choice as well!

 How to Get Here: Located on Orchard Street in the Lower East Side.
 This bright blue exterior is a perfect backdrop for your next ‘gram.
 Take the F to 2nd Avenue Station.